GemmaButcher-dev/freestyle_dance/README.md

 ### Overall Peformance

-The complte site was tested on lighthouse to assess the overall performance of the site.
-You can see the results [here](docs/testing/lighthouse_test.png)
+The complete site was tested on the lighthouse facility in Google Developer Tools to assess the overall performance of the site.
+The site meets the pass criteria and you can see the results [here](docs/testing/lighthouse_test.png)

 ### Code Validation